pyne/pyne/docs/theorymanual/spatial_solvers.rst

 Advantages & Disadvantages Discussion
 *************************************

-"The fastest executing methods are as expected the zeroth order Diamond Difference and the Linear Discontinuous method.
-These methods are followed by the Linear-Linear and the Linear Nodal methods which are about five and 9 times slower, respectively.
-The five fastest methods are either constant or linear approximation (with reduced number of cross moments) and none of them need to call an external linear solver subroutine either because the linear system is presolved or because no linear system has to be solved.
+The fastest executing methods are, as expected, the zeroth order Diamond Difference and the Linear Discontinuous method.
+These methods are followed by the Linear-Linear and the Linear Nodal methods, which are about five and nine times slower, respectively.
+The five fastest methods are either constant or linear approximation (with reduced number of cross moments), and neither of these need to call an external linear solver subroutine, either because the linear system is presolved or because no linear system needs to be solved.
-With increasing the expansion order, the grind time increases dramatically which is mainly driven by the linear solve time t s which makes up the fastest growing part of the grind time: the LU decomposition’s execution time scales cubically with the number of degrees of freedom of the linear system of equations, i.e. Λ 6 .
-It is therefore not surprising that among the arbitrary order methods the DGFEM with complete function space requires the least execution time, HODD is only marginally cheaper than AHOTN, and DGFEM with Lagrange function space and Λ > 1 surprisingly takes the longest execution time.
+With increasing the expansion order, the computation time increases dramatically.
+This is mainly driven by the linear solve time, which makes up the fastest growing part of the computation time: the LU decomposition’s execution time scales cubically with the number of degrees of freedom of the linear system of equations, i.e. Λ^6 .
+It is therefore not surprising that among the arbitrary order methods, the DGFEM with complete function space requires the least execution time, and HODD is only marginally cheaper than AHOTN.
+DGFEM with Lagrange function space and Λ > 1, however, surprisingly takes the longest execution time.
 The reason why DGLA-Λ with Λ > 1 features much longer execution times than AHOTN or HODD of the same order is the significantly more expensive solution of the linear system of equations.
-We conjecture that the structure of the DGLA matrices causes the Lapack routine dgesv to execute slower." ([Schunert]_, p.103)
+Schunert conjectures that the structure of the DGLA matrices causes the Lapack routine dgesv to execute slower" ([Schunert]_, p.103).

 .. _assumptions: